isc-projects/bind9/doc/arm/reference.rst

 all the clients.

 .. namedconf:statement:: sortlist
+   :tags: query
+   :short: Controls the ordering of RRs returned to the client, based on the client's IP address.

    The ``sortlist`` statement (see below) takes an ``address_match_list`` and interprets it in a special way.
 Each top-level statement in the ``sortlist``